 School of Biosciences, University of Birmingham, Edgbaston, Birmingham, B15 2TT.

-Target: I have both specific targets and general microbiome targets.
-For the computational modeling, my target is Pseudomonas aeruginosa and Clostridium difficile.
-And for the microbiomes, I aim to focus on characterizing the environmental role not only bacteria, but also of phages.
+Specific targets: I have both specific targets and general microbiome targets.
+For the computational modelling, my target is Pseudomonas aeruginosa and Clostridium difficile.
+And for the microbiomes, I aim to focus on characterizing the environmental role of not only bacteria, but also of phages.

-Where are you looking: Environmental organisms (mined from the microbiomes).
+Where are you looking for antibiotics: Environmental organisms (mined from the microbiomes).

 Expertise required: Experimental validation of my computational predictions/hypotheses.
 Since my laboratory is (so far) only computational based, I rely on collaborators for the wet-lab work.